iondune/graphicscompendium.com/theory/14-exterior-algebra.md

 file: 14-exterior-algebra
 ---

+*This chapter is based on a GDC talk called ["Fundamentals of Grassman Algebra" by Eric Lengyel](https://www.gdcvault.com/play/1015534/Fundamentals-of-Grassmann).*

 **Exterior Algebra** is the basis for the geometric algebra we use in computer graphics.
 By understanding these fundamentals, we will understand: